ric9176/openai-for-web-developers/README.md

 ### Bonus: Streaming JSON

-1. Assuming your streaming text is working, make a slight refactor so that it returns a JSON object as we did in the previous exercise
+1. Assuming your streaming text is working, make a refactor so that it returns a JSON object as we did in the previous exercise
 2. Now we would like to stream that JSON for better UX, luckily as this is a common problem there is another little helper libary we can use called http-streaming-request.
 Explore and implement JSON streaming using the [http-streaming-request library](https://github.com/mikeborozdin/http-streaming-request).

 ---